Parent and Spectator

 - Share practice, game, and event schedules.

-- Provide team announcements, reminders, and updates.
+- Provide team updates, reminders, and announcements.

 - Coordinate logistics such as travel, volunteering, or team activities.